 DAF’s contracts with its suppliers include an environmental clause, in which the supplier declares that the supplied product complies with the legal environmental regulations in force.
 The environmental clause is also meant to initiate or maintain a continuous process of improvement on the supplier’s part.

 In addition to the purchase of production goods, services on the DAF site can have an important environmental impact.
 DAF applies strict selection criteria for these suppliers based on official legal recognition or certification.
 Contract requirements pertaining to the environment form an integral part of the relationship between DAF and its suppliers.
 These must ensure that the requirements contained in the environmental permit issued to the DAF site are observed during execution of the service.

 About 95% of the total impact on the environment occurs during the truck’s usage phase.
 This is mainly due to the NOx, soot particles, hydrocarbons, CO2 and CO that are emitted by the exhaust gases of a diesel engine.
 Engine design is therefore an extremely important part of the product development phase.
 In the sixty years that DAF has been building its own engines, it has built up a worldwide reputation with regard to efficient engines that have as little impact on the environment as possible.

 DAF also aims to keep the environmental impact to an absolute minimum during maintenance and repairs.
 This is why the 10,000 km service has been eliminated for various types of DAF trucks.
-In addition, the service interval of the newest trucks can been extended to 200,000 km.
+In addition, the service interval of a some of the newest trucks has been extended to 200,000 km.
 Not only is this beneficial to the customer (lower maintenance costs), but it also has a reduced impact on the environment because less oil is used during the truck’s service life.